Kelly White, Esq.

 Alice N. Barrett, Esq.

-Alice joined CAIR Coalition in 2018 and serves as a staff attorney for adults held in immigration detention in both Virginia and Maryland.
+Alice joined CAIR Coalition in 2018 and serves as a managing attorney within the Detained Adults Program, helping to oversee legal and social services provided to adults held in immigration detention in both Virginia and Maryland.
+Her direct representation is focused on removal defense both at the trial and appellate levels.

 Prior to joining CAIR Coalition, Alice worked as an associate at the law firm Debevoise & Plimpton, where she represented asylum seekers as part of her pro bono practice.
 She was previously sponsored by the American Society of International Law as a Helton Fellow in Kigali, Rwanda.
-Alice has also served as a student attorney in Georgetown’s Center for Applied Legal Studies Asylum Clinic and as a legal intern for the United Nations High Commissioner for Refugees (UNHCR), the American Bar Association’s Center for Human Rights, and the Legal Aid Justice Center in Virginia.
+Alice has also served as a legal intern for the United Nations High Commissioner for Refugees (UNHCR), the American Bar Association’s Center for Human Rights, and the Legal Aid Justice Center in Virginia.
 Prior to law school, she interned for the German Federal Office for Migration and Refugees and was a Fulbright Fellow in Guatemala.

-Alice obtained her J.D. from Georgetown Law, where she was also a Global Law Scholar, Public Interest Fellow, and recipient of the Certificate in Refugees & Humanitarian Emergencies.
+Alice obtained her J.D. and Certificate in Refugees & Humanitarian Emergencies from Georgetown Law.
 She holds a B.A. from Georgia State University in Psychology.
 She is admitted to practice law in New York and the District of Columbia, with her work in Virginia and Maryland limited to representation before federal agencies.

 Ana Dionne-Lanier, ESQ.